zeruniverse/Password-Manager/README.md

 **'master' branch is a dev-branch, please download stable version from [Release](https://github.com/zeruniverse/Password-Manager/releases) if you just want to use it.**

+A complete re-implementation is done by Benjamin (co-author of this project).
+See: https://github.com/BenjaminHae/modern-password-manager

 ## Version

 v11.00